cdisc-org/cdisc-rules-engine/resources/schema/Operations.md

     ],
 ```

-If `package`, `version`, and `codelist_code` parameters are provided, it will instead attach a new column containing the term for each combination provided in the source dataset.
+If `ct_package_type`, `version`, and `codelist_code` parameters are provided, it will instead attach a new column containing the term for each combination provided in the source dataset.
 If `term_code` is provided, it will find term values using the term codes.
 If `term_value` is provided, it will find term codes using the term values.Only one of `term_code` or `term_value` can be provided.

 For example, given the current dataset: